-Students Applying for Tier 4 Student Visa
+Visa nationals applying for a Tier 4 Student Visa

-You will receive an acceptance letter and a copy of the pre-arrival guide.
-The IPO will report your details to the UK Boarder Agency which will then issue a CAS (Confirmation of Acceptance of Studies) number for you.
+If you are applying for a Tier 4 visa, the IPO will report your details to the UK Boarder Agency which will then issue a CAS (Confirmation of Acceptance of Studies) number for you.
 You will be notified via email once your CAS has been assigned.
 You will need this number for apply for your TIER 4 visa.